 Chedubavi Sreenivasulu holds an MBA degree in Finance and Accounts from the National Institute of Business Management, Chennai.
 He has more than seventeen years of financial and accounting experience in the NGO sector.
 He has earlier worked in the 'Rural Development Trust', Anantapur, as an Accounts officer and Internal Auditor; in 'SARDS', Tangutur, as an Accounts Manager and as a Sr. Finance Officer at Centre for World Solidarity (CWS), Secunderabad.
 As Head - Finance & Admin in SaciWATERs, he is responsible for providing strategic leadership and oversight to the Finance, Accounts & Assurance functions for SaciWATERs.

-He is overall in charge for finance & Administration, Coordination with relevant authorises to ensure compliance with local laws and other statutory procedures, budgets, MIS and Donor financial reports, fund management and Cash flows for multi projects, Statutory compliances -IT, TDS, FCRA, Profession tax etc. for SaciWATERs.
+He is overall in charge for finance, Coordination with relevant authorises to ensure compliance with local laws and other statutory procedures, budgets, MIS and Donor financial reports, fund management and Cash flows for multi projects, Statutory compliances -IT, TDS, FCRA, Profession tax etc. for SaciWATERs.

 Judith Christiana holds a PG Diploma in Management (Human Resources) from Indira Gandhi National Open University, Delhi.
 She has 20+ years of experience in the administrative field.
 Has last worked for 12 years with the International Water Management Institute, ICRISAT, Patancheru as Senior Administrative Officer.
 As HR Head, she would be responsible for providing support in the various human resource functions, which include recruitment, staffing, training and development and performance monitoring, apart from a wide range of administrative support to researchers and staff.